 Let’s assume that you purchase shares of stock through an ESPP with a 15% discount.
-Let’s further assume that you buy shares at $20 per share.
-In this example, the employee buys shares of the company at $17 per share.
+You buy shares at $17 per share (a 15% discount from the $20 per share price).

-If we calculate the after-tax impact using simple tax assumptions (33% for ordinary income and 15% for long-term capital gains), we can illustrate the benefit of a qualifying disposition (all else being equal).
+If we calculate the after-tax impact using simple tax assumptions (33% for earned income and 15% for long-term capital gains), we can illustrate the benefit of a qualifying disposition (all else being equal):

 - Disqualifying Disposition